 Damage from a wildfire depends on the size, extent, and other factors.
 Damage debris can include destroyed structures, hazardous waste, green waste, or personal property.
 More information on disaster debris

 Properly designed or modified storage facilities enhance worker safety and minimize the risk contamination.

 Recover after a wildfire.

 ALERT: Generator exhaust is toxic.
 Always put generators outside well away from doors, windows, and vents.
 Never use a generator inside homes, garages, crawlspaces, sheds, or similar areas.
 Carbon monoxide (CO) is deadly, can build up quickly, and linger for hours.
-More information on carbon monoxide.
+More information.